atulpnd/tradediary/SETUP_INSTRUCTIONS.md

 # Setup Guide: Google Sheets Backend & GitHub Pages Hosting

+> **⚠️ IMPORTANT:** Your live website will show an "Action Required" screen until you complete **Part 1, Step 4**.
+This is the most common setup issue.
+Please follow the guide carefully.

 Follow these steps carefully to connect your Trading Journal application to a Google Sheet and deploy it online for free.

 ## Part 1: Setting up the Google Sheet and Backend API